JordyHers-org/Times-up-flutter/README.md

 <h3> Database State at this step 🗂 </h3>

+The missing parameters have been successfully updated.
+As you can see

+All the data are taken from the child device and update the the database via

+StreamSubsubscription

 <img width="1005" alt="Screen Shot 2022-05-30 at 04 02 59" src="https://user-images.githubusercontent.com/49708438/170900031-8be98721-25db-4165-9c6c-7a04ce653b0c.png">

 ### Notification Page

-The notification page will essentially allow the parent to send messages to the child's device.
-There are currently only two
+The notification page will essentially allow the parent to send messages to the

-pre-written messages.**HOMEWORK TIME** and **GO TO BED**.
+child's device.
+There are currently only two pre-written messages.**HOMEWORK TIME** and

+**GO TO BED**.
 Of course, it will be possible to customize these messages shortly.
 As soon

 as the parent taps the button a new message is written to the Firebase database.

-Therefore, it triggers a cloud function that will send
+Therefore, it triggers a cloud function that will send the text message to the Token ID

-the text message to the Token ID corresponding to the device.
+corresponding to the device.
 The system working behind as the backend is entirely handled by

 CloudFunction of the Firebase database.
-To achieve this a single javascript function was written and deployed.
+To achieve this a single javascript function was

+written and deployed.

 <img width="315" alt="Screen Shot 2022-01-15 at 16 08 38" src="https://user-images.githubusercontent.com/49708438/149622900-03ea5412-43b6-4b17-a5d0-838b9b027042.png">